Peter Fonda: Director and action star

 After the success of Easy Rider, both Hopper and Fonda were sought for film projects.
 Hopper directed the film The Last Movie (1971), in which Fonda co-starred along with singer Michelle Phillips of The Mamas and the Papas.
 Fonda directed and starred in the Western film The Hired Hand (1971).
 He took the lead role in a cast that also featured Warren Oates, Verna Bloom and Beat Generation poet Michael McClure.
 The film received mixed reviews and failed commercially upon its initial release, but many years later, in 2001, a fully restored version was shown at various film festivals and was re-released by the Sundance Channel on DVD that same year in two separate editions.
 Fonda later directed the science fiction film Idaho Transfer (1973).
 He did not appear in the film, and the film received mixed reviews upon its limited release.
 Around the same time, he co-starred with Lindsay Wagner in Two People (also 1973) for director Robert Wise, in which he portrayed a Vietnam War deserter.

 Fonda starred alongside Susan George and longtime-friend (and frequent co-star) Adam Roarke in the film Dirty Mary, Crazy Larry (1974), a film about two NASCAR hopefuls who execute a supermarket heist to finance their jump into big-time auto racing.
 The film was a box-office hit that year.
 It led to Fonda's making a series of action movies: Open Season (1974), with William Holden; Race with the Devil (1975), fleeing devil worshippers with Warren Oates (another hit); 92 in the Shade (1975), again with Oates, for writer-director Thomas McGuane; Killer Force (1976) for director Val Guest; Futureworld (1976), a sequel to Westworld (1973), financed by AIP; Fighting Mad (1976), a reuniting with Roger Corman, directed by Jonathan Demme.

 Outlaw Blues (1977) was a drama, with Fonda playing a musician opposite Susan Saint James.
 After some more action with High-Ballin' (1978), Fonda returned to directing, with the controversial drama Wanda Nevada (1979), wherein the 39-year-old Fonda starred as the "love" interest of the then 13-year-old Brooke Shields.
 His father, Henry Fonda, made a brief appearance as well, and it is the only film in which they performed together.

 1980s and 1990s

 Fonda was top billed in The Hostage Tower (1980), a television movie based on a story by Alistair MacLean.
-Fonda appeared in the hit film, The Cannonball Run (1981), as the "chief biker" that was a tongue-in-cheek nod to his earlier motorcycle films, and the film was a huge box office success that year with a large ensemble cast.
+Fonda appeared in the hit film The Cannonball Run (1981) as the "chief biker", a tongue-in-cheek nod to his earlier motorcycle films.
 He also played a charismatic cult leader in Split Image (1982), a film that also starred James Woods, Karen Allen and Brian Dennehy.
 Despite the strong cast and positive reviews, the film failed to find an audience.